Hemavarshinijp/Codebasics-Excel-1-/README.md

 # Codebasics-Excel-1-

-Firts thing in codebasics excel is cleanign the data
+First thing in CodeBasics Excel is cleaning the data

-There is a dataset i have to clean with some functions.
+There is a dataset I have to clean with some functions.
 They are
 # Remove space
 using TRIM (=TRIM(column_name)
 # Find Duplicate
-Remove Duplicates and using conditional column
+Remove Duplicates and use a conditional column
 # Split
 Split the column and rename it according to the column